-Students should also appreciate that there may sometimes be a delay in the application of their tuition waiver for a term, such that they may receive an interim bill from MSU's Student Accounts.
-Unless the DCT has directed students to pay for certain tuition credits, they should promptly confer with the DCT before paying any unexpected bills received from Student Accounts.
+Students should also appreciate that there may sometimes be a delay in the application of their tuition waiver for a term, such that they may receive an interim bill from Montclair State's Student Accounts.
+TGS typically advises students each summer about what to do in reference to bills received before their tuition waiver has been applied to their account.
+In general, unless the DCT has directed students to pay for certain tuition credits, they should promptly confer with the DCT before paying any unexpected bills received from Student Accounts.